SpongePowered/SpongeDocs/source/plugin/commands/creating.rst

 The only required component to build a simple command is the command executor class, which contains the logic of the command.

-The class has to implement the ``CommandExecutor`` interface, which defines the ``execute`` method.
-The method is called on command execution and has two arguments:
+The class has to implement the :javadoc:`org.spongepowered.api.command.spec.CommandExecutor` interface, which defines the :javadoc:`org.spongepowered.api.command.spec.CommandExecutor#execute(org.spongepowered.api.command.CommandSource, org.spongepowered.api.command.args.CommandContext)` method.
+The method is called on command execution and has two
+arguments:

 * The source of the command call (e.g. the console, a command block or a player)
 * The command context object, which contains the parsed arguments (See :doc:`arguments`)